- What is SocialWork@Simmons?

 Can I focus my studies on certain areas of clinical social work?↑

-Yes, SocialWork@Simmons offers you the option of focusing your studies in one of four areas of clinical specialization: Child and Family, Trauma and Interpersonal Violence, Mental Health and Addictions, and Health and Aging.
-You are not required to select an area of specialization.
+Yes, SocialWork@Simmons offers you the option to choose an Individualized Course of Study or to select a focus for your studies from one of four Specialized Courses of Study: Child and Family, Trauma and Interpersonal Violence, Mental Health and Addictions, and Health and Aging.

 Will my degree indicate that I earned my MSW online?↑